olga-sorokoletova/Vision-and-Perception/Homework 1/README.md

 # Image Processing

-This is the repository of the first homework proposed for the course of *Vision and Perception*.
+This is the repository folder with the first homework proposed for the course of *Vision and Perception*.

 It contains solutions of four assignments intended to master skills in Image Processing:
 1. **Feature Detection and Description**